CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

 - I do still need to figured out how to add the attribute "aria-current='page'" for each nav element when it is clicked for better accessibility
+- There is an issue with an admin making a booking, editing a booking or deleting a booking, that it returns to the bookings.html template and not the administrator_panel.html template, but I ran out of time before being able to give it the time it required.
+I will come back to it

 ## Credits